 A group of robed figures was gathered in the courtyard.
 One of their members was missing, and several young women were dead.
 Emilia hid near the edge of the main building.
 She arrived at the apex of Brother Carmine’s speech.
 Emilia was contemplating whether or not she should follow him when she felt the call of magic coming from within the monastery.
 Emilia removed her sister’s cornicello from her pocket and put around her neck.
 The brotherhood was gone.
 As she hurried past the mummies in an otherwise empty corridor, Emilia felt something watching.
 Emilia called out but no one emerged.
 When Emilia looked down the seemingly empty corridor of the dead again, she heard faint whispers.
 Emilia followed the voices, traveling deeper into the catacombs.
 The hum of voices grew louder.
 Several minutes later, Emilia stopped in a dank hallway carved of limestone.
 A door near the end of the hallway was slightly cracked open.
 Emilia took the last few steps and paused beside it.
 It could be a trap, but the whispers had turned frantic now.
 From the outside, the room looked empty.
 Illusions were deceptively easy magic—they often projected what you expected to find.

 Emilia pushed back toward the door, but it was no use.
 Emilia would stay in this room until whoever had set the containment spell set her free.
 The whispers were incessant.
 The glamour abruptly dropped away.
 The walls were covered in Latin.
 The letters softly glowed and pulsated.
 A spell that powerful wouldn’t be easily broken.
 Emilia was alone, except for a book.
 Emilia thinks the book was the “it” Vittoria described in her diary.
 That was the secret her sister died to keep.
 The voices quieted.
 Vittoria had found La Prima’s grimoire.
 Someone had summoned the devil or wanted to.
 This was the mysterious grimoire Vittoria had torn pages from.
 A hooded figure stepped into the room, and knocked the blessed chalk out of her hands.
-It was Antonio, who hates her.
+It was Antonio.
 Antonio willingly delivered Claudia straight into the enemies’ hands.
 He killed Vittoria.
 Quickly, Emilia held the Horn of Hades and whispered a foul spell.
 She lifted her arm, then slashed down in an arc.
 Invisible claws cut Antonio’s robes to ribbons, sparing his flesh.
 An eye for an eye.
 He fell to his knees and began praying.
-Emilia forced Antonio to look at him.

 Instead of the Devil meeting Emilia it was Wrath.
 Wrath didn’t acknowledge her.
-The Wicked were skilled liars.
 In a containment circle Antonio floated in a sort of suspended animation.
 Emilia considered her dwindling options.
 If Emilia stayed, the gates of Hell would weaken and open, destroying everything.
 The human world wasn’t equipped to deal with the carnage that hordes of demons would bring if the gates opened.
 Emilia agreed under two conditions: no other witch will be hunted, no human attacked, every prince of Hell would stay out of the human world, and Antonio will be Emilia’s prisoner.
 A scroll materialized along with a raven’s quill, the point more blade than pen.
 Emilia carefully read over the parchment.
 Selling a soul shouldn’t be so easy.
 I had a more difficult time haggling with vendors in the marketplace over clothing.
 Emilia pricked her finger and signed her soul away in blood, the magic binding her to the devil for eternity.
 Once she finished, the scroll disappeared in a wisp of smoke.
 Wrath took her amulets back too.
 They were no longer bound together, and Wrath’s power was overwhelming.
 Emilia took Wrath’s hands and his fingers tightened on hers.
-The pain lasted only a moment before a new sensation stoked even greater fear.
 Emilia arrived in Hell.